marcus-hugo/article-preview-component-master/README.md

 ### What I learned

 - How to make a speech bubble using psuedo elements ::before and ::after.
+- Howt to add css animations when a button is clicked.

 ### Continued development